microsoftgraph/python-sample-pagination/README.md

 /// how to implement a generator for paginated responses, show generators.py sample

+/// in the pagination sample, we looked at the aggregation of all messages for the current user; in this sample, we're adding the concept of a mailfolder, so that you can step through messages in a particular folder if desired

 ## Contributing

 These samples are open source, released under the [MIT License](https://github.com/microsoftgraph/python-sample-pagination/blob/master/LICENSE).
 Issues (including feature requests and/or questions about this sample) and [pull requests](https://github.com/microsoftgraph/python-sample-pagination/pulls) are welcome.
 If there's another Python sample you'd like to see for Microsoft Graph, we're interested in that feedback as well &mdash; please log an [issue](https://github.com/microsoftgraph/python-sample-pagination/issues) and let us know!